-It's funny to think about, but sometimes the most powerful shots in a film can be the simplest.
+It's funny to think about, but sometimes the most powerful shot types in a film can be the simplest.

 Take The Lord of the Rings for example.
 A trilogy (and eventually a franchise) built on enormous budget and scale with CGI trolls, mythic locations, and hundreds of millions of dollars in production, but some of the most powerful shots are close-ups on a shiny ring.

 Of course, we shouldn’t diminish the cinematography, prop design, and VFX that went into these close-up shots of an inanimate object sitting in the palm of a character’s hand.
 But it’s interesting to see such a literal example of just how powerful one of these simple types of shots can be.

 Today we’re going to look at these all-powerful cutaway shots (also called insert shots) and explore what makes them such an important part of basic video editing.

 We’ll provide some basic definitions, cite some classic examples, and even explore how you can shoot these types of shots as well as edit them for your own films and video projects.

 So let’s start with a basic definition.
 What is a cutaway shot, and how does one work?
 Here’s our best explanation:

 A cutaway is a type of shot and edit in a film or video project where a main action (or sequence) includes an edit (or “cut”) to a different shot.
 And the second shot should add new information before cutting back to the original scene.

 The term is also closely connected with the similar term “cutaway scene,” which is just an extended version of a cutaway shot.
 But we spend more time — and multiple shots — in this new sequence.

 However, for our purposes, a cutaway shot is usually a quick self-contained shot that often takes place in a space not occupied by the immediate scene.
 The purpose of the cutaway is to give the audience a bit of information relevant to the story overall, but possibly at the expense of what the characters in the main scene know or understand.